iamakhildabral/ScriptsJava/README.md

 - **ExtractMFOL.java**: Extracts a substring and put it in a text file for further comparison.

-Feel free to explore and adapt these scripts to your specific needs.
-Each script comes with its own documentation to guide you.

 ## Usage

 For detailed usage instructions, check the documentation provided within each script's file.
-Generally, you'll need to have Python 3.x and Node.js installed for running the scripts.
+Generally, you'll need to have either Java 11 or Python 3.10 installed for running the scripts.
 Clone this repository and navigate to the script's directory to get started.

 ## Dependencies